(605) 826-2322 pwsyltie@yahoo.com

 The Elect

 “Arise, shine: For your [the elect’s] light has come!
-And the glory of the Lord is risen upon you.
-For behold, the darkness shall cover the earth, and deep darkness the people; but the Lord will arise over you, and His glory will be seen upon you.
+And the glory of the Lord is risen upon you, for behold, the darkness shall cover the earth, and deep darkness the people; but the Lord will arise over you, and His glory will be seen upon you.
 The Gentiles shall come to your light, and kings to the brightness of your rising” (Isaiah 60:1-3).

 “… For you were slain, and have redeemed us to God by Your blood out of every tribe and tongue and people and nation, and have made us kings and priests to our God; and we [the elect] shall reign on the earth” (Revelation 5:9-10).